0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-overview.md

 ## Issuer Node Components

-The Issuer Node comprises the following components and each one of these components can be either dockerized or each one of these can be launched as separate services.
+The Issuer Node comprises the following components and each one of these components can be either dockerized or each one of these can be launched as separate service.

 - **Issuer Application** to issue the Verifiable Credentials to an entity.